zhang-tongyang/learngit/readme.txt

-Git is a version control system.
+Git is a distributed version control system.

-ok
+Git is free sofeware.